endenwer/svelte-restate/README.md

 ## Svelte Restate

 Immutable store for Svelte with full Typescript support and Redux Devtools integration.
+It is highly inspired by [re-frame](https://github.com/day8/re-frame) subscriptions.
+Read more about signal graph and subscription layers [here](https://day8.github.io/re-frame/subscriptions/).

 <a id=install></a>
 ## Install